“The Past is a foreign country: they do things differently there”

 At five I played ‘Ring-O-Ring-O-Roses’ and ‘What’s The Time Mr Wolf’.
 I went to birthday parties, passed the parcel, ate cubes of pineapple and cheese off cocktail sticks without ever wondering why, and danced unabashedly to ‘The Birdie Song.’

 At six I devoured Ladybird books, crawling into small spaces to lose myself in tales of beanstalks and giants, pirates and treasure.
-I counted the interminable minutes before children’s TV started at four pm when I could watch Sesame Street, Bosco and Tales of the Riverbank with Hammy the hamster (which spookily, was a Canadian series*).
+I counted the interminable minutes before children’s TV started when I could watch Sesame Street, Bosco and Tales of the Riverbank with Hammy the hamster (which spookily, was a Canadian series*).
 Most of the time I was outdoors with just my sister and our imaginations, making mud pies and playing cowboys.

 At school I minded my ‘P’s and Q’s’ and covered my mouth with my hand when I coughed or sneezed.
 I wrinkled my nose and squeezed my brain to extract the right words in Gaelic to ask the teacher permission to go to the toilet.
 Like everyone else, I lived in fear of being caned by the headmaster.